mk-fg/incremetal-disk-compare-and-sync/README.rst

 - Anything to do with multiple files/directories on a filesystem - tool operates on a single explicitly-specified src/dst files directly, and that's it.

-  casync_ and various incremental backup solutions are good for recursive stuff.
+  casync_ and various incremental backup solutions (bup_, borg_, restic_, etc)
+  are good for recursive stuff.

 - Making smallest-possible separate binary patches - see xdelta3_ and compression tools.